Lesser yellowlegs: Description

 The lesser yellowlegs is a medium-large shorebird, 23–25 cm in overall length and with a wingspan of 59–64 cm and a weight of 67–94 g.
 The sexes are similar both in plumage and in overall size.
-In breeding plumage, the upperparts are mottled with gray-brown, black and white.
+In breeding plumage, the upperparts are mottled with grey-brown, black and white.
 The underparts are white with irregular brown streaking on the breast and neck.
-In non-breeding plumage, the upperparts are more uniform gray-brown.
+In non-breeding plumage, the upperparts are more uniform grey-brown.
 The legs are yellow.
 Compared to the greater yellowlegs, the bill is shorter (visually about the same length as the head), slim, straight, and uniformly dark.
 The breast is streaked and the flanks are finely marked with short bars.